 Step 4:

-For archival policies only, specify the location where the files should be archived to.
+- For archival policies only, specify the location where the files should be archived.

-When creating an archival policy where the source and destination are the same domain, the system will prevent the Destination location from being archived.
+- When creating an archival policy where the source and destination are the same domain, the system will prevent the Destination location from being archived.
 For example, a user creates an archive policy to archive anything in "/Shared" older than two years and sets the destination for "/Shared/Archive_Target" in the same domain.
-In this case, the system will prevent archiving the files in "/Shared/Archive_Target" so it doesn't get stuck in an infinite archiving loop.
+In this case, the system will prevent archiving the files in "/Shared/Archive_Target" so an infinite archiving loop does not occur.

 Step 5:

-After entering all of the details about the policy, you will be presented a summary of your configuration to review before saving or publishing the policy.
-From here, you can either save your policy as a draft or publish immediately
+After entering all of the details about the policy, a summary of configuration will show up to review before saving or publishing the policy.
+From here, the user can either save the policy as a draft or publish immediately.

 If a project meets the criteria of a lifecycle policy, all files within the project are actioned upon.